Watching Our Water Ways

 Arctic sea ice was 3.7 percent below the 1979-2000 average and melted 50 percent faster than the average May melting rate, according to the National Snow and Ice Data Center.
 Antarctic sea ice was 7.3 percent above the 1979-2000 average, resulting in the fourth largest extent on record for the month of May.

-4 Responses to “Would you believe it was the warmest May on record?”
+4 thoughts on “Would you believe it was the warmest May on record?

 You say these results were “predicted” last year?
 I’m wondering what you mean.
 I was not aware that anybody has the capability of predicting the weather a year in advance.